-A classic from the esteemed Julia Child, this colorful salad can be customized to your liking.
+This classic, colorful salad from the esteemed Julia Child can be customized to your liking.

 ½ shallot, chopped